FilippoGalanti/simple-stock-comparison/README.md

 This script get two dataframes with stock prices from a Python wrapper (<a href="https://github.com/RomelTorres/alpha_vantage">Github repo</a>) for <a href="https://www.alphavantage.co/">Alpha Vantage</a>.
 The documentation can be found <a href="https://alpha-vantage.readthedocs.io/en/latest/">here</a>.

+I recently add a second script (stock_market_plotly) that uses plotly instead of matplotlib to plot the graph.
+This will output a .html graph.

 <b>Prerequisites</b>

 To properly run it needs some Python libraries listed below and the API keys: